 Denise is certified in CCAR Recovery Coach, Prime for Life, SASSI, and MoCa.

 Courtney Chandler received her BS in Brain and Behavioral Science from Purdue University.
-Courtney is currently attending Purdue University Global to obtain her master’s degree in Psychology with a concentration in Addictions.
+Courtney graduated from Purdue University Global to obtain her master’s degree in Psychology with a concentration in Addictions.
 Once she has completed her degree, Courtney will work on obtaining her Licensed Clinical Addiction Counselor license.
 Courtney has several years experience working in the recovery community and has a passion for providing the adolescent population with the extra support they often need.

 Courtney has two kitties that she loves to spoil.
 When she isn't working, she often has her nose in a book and a coffee in her hand!